 Each device has its benefits and downsides.
 Amazon Echo vs. Google Home.can do some things that the Amazon Echo can’t do, and the has some skills, tricks, and functions that Google Home just can’t match.
 We’re breaking down the things the Echo can do that the Home can’t.
 If you want to compare the two devices in terms of their specs and features, check out our article on the

-1. Games and Commands with Echo Buttons
+1. Games and commands with Echo Buttons

 You can use Echo Buttons to control smart home products and routines and to trigger voice responses (i.e. you can press the button and have Alexa announce that dinner is ready ).
 You can also use them as buzzers for games like trivia and as accessories for games like Simon Tap.
 As of yet, Google doesn’t have its own branded buttons like the Echo Buttons.

-3. Echo Input and Echo Auto
+2. Echo Input and Echo Auto

-5. Guard your home
+4. Guard your home

 Echo devices allow you to enable Alexa Guard, which is a feature that listens for noises that indicate danger like breaking glass and alarms.
 Alexa will send you an alert and a clip of the specific noise to let you know there could be a sign of trouble.
-As yet, Google Home (on its own), doesn’t have the capability of acting as a pair of ears that can listen for breaking glass and smoke detectors when you’re not home.
+As of yet, Google Home (on its own), doesn’t have the capability of acting as a pair of ears that can listen for breaking glass and smoke detectors when you’re not home.

-Although you’re using a template, you get to customize Blueprint skills quite a bit too.
+Although you’re using a template, you get to customize Blueprint skills quite a bit, too.
 For instance, when creating a trivia game, you can customize more than just the questions and answers.
 You can also choose things like the sounds Alexa makes in response to a correct or incorrect response, choose how the game is scored, and decide if a close answer is close enough to be considered a correct answer.
 You can share your skills, and even publish them to the skills store where other Echo users can use them and give them a rating.

 You can create custom experiences for Google Assistant, but there’s more of a learning curve than with Alexa Blueprints.
-Some custom Google Assistant experiences, like quizzes and trivia, have a template so it’s a bit easier, while other involve APIs and the process is a bit more complex.
+Some custom Google Assistant experiences, like quizzes and trivia, have a template so it’s a bit easier, while others involve APIs and the process is a bit more complex.

-7. Connect with Amazon Music and FireTV
+6. Connect with Amazon Music and FireTV

 Compatible Echo devices can control your.
 You can pause, play, search, and more.
 Google Home can control the power on many TVs, and it can control TVs with Chromecast, but it cannot control your FireTV.
 The same goes for Amazon Prime Music and Music Unlimited.

-8. Control more than 60,000 smart home products
+7. Control more than 60,000 smart home products

 As of late May 2019, Amazon reports there are more than 60,000 Alexa-compatible smart home devices from more than 7,400 different brands.

-9. Let you shop on Amazon
+8. Let you shop on Amazon

-10. Create custom routines quickly and easily
+9. Create custom routines quickly and easily